| 开发者 | mehdiraized |

 | 版权网址: | 版权信息 |

-/wp-content/plugins/thumbnail-remover directory, or install the plugin through the WordPress plugins screen directly.Plugins screen in WordPress.Tools > Thumbnail Manager.No.
+/wp-content/plugins/thumbnail-remover directory, or install the plugin through the WordPress plugins screen directly.Plugins screen in WordPress.Tools > Thumbnail Manager.Not during cleanup.
 Version 2 moves matching thumbnail files into plugin Trash first so they can be restored later.
+To free disk space permanently, use Delete Permanently for one trash batch or Empty Trash for all batches in the Trash and Restore table.

 Preview performs a dry run and shows how many files match your current selection, which sizes are involved, how much space can be recovered, and how many orphan thumbnails were found.